JackGruber/joplin-plugin-note-overview/README.md

 - `alias` Rename fields (Optional). `<field> AS <new field name>`, multiple fields comma seperated.
 - `Show note count` Show the number of notes found.
 Default: `off`.

-The note content is updated every 5 minutes or manualy by `Tools > Create Note overview`.
+The note content is updated every x minutes (depending on your setting) or manualy by `Tools > Create Note overview`.

 ### Examples